mojadem/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

+Creating this app was a great way to learn the basics of Android Development.
+I completed the required stories with ease as I had the assistance of the video walkthroughs.
+However, implementing the bonus stories was a bit more difficult.
+Specifically, I had trouble finding a way to limit the text so it would not run past the bottom of the image.
+I eventually found a way to easily limit the amount of lines a textView can hold, as well as how to append ellipsis to imply that there is more to the movie overview.
+I also had trouble implementing placeholder images while the image loaded using Glide.
+I was not able to figure out what was going wrong, so I cut the optional feature.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing